codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 Default behavior
 ================

-By default, the Encryption Library will use the AES-128 cipher in CBC mode, using your configured *encryption key* and SHA512 HMAC authentication.
+By default, the Encryption Library will use the OpenSSL handler, with the AES-128 cipher in CBC mode, using your configured *encryption key* and SHA512 HMAC authentication.

-.. note:: AES-128 is chosen both because it is proven to be strong and
-	because of its wide availability across different cryptographic software and programming languages' APIs.
+AES-128 is chosen both because it is proven to be strong and because of its wide availability across different cryptographic software and programming languages' APIs.

 However, the *encryption key* is not used as is.

-If you are somewhat familiar with cryptography, you should already know that a HMAC also requires a secret key and using the same key for both encryption and authentication is a bad practice.
+Keyed-hash message authentication (HMAC) requires a secret key, and using the same key for both encryption and authentication is a bad practice.

 Because of that, two separate keys are derived from your already configured